SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

         }
         ```

-    > Note: Without delegation, the remote entities return the error code 500 with message: *SQLITE_ERROR: no such table* (local testing).
+    > Note: Without delegation, the remote entities return the error code 500 with the message: *SQLITE_ERROR: no such table* (local testing).

 2. Enhance the [*/srv/poetryslam/poetrySlamServiceImplementation.js*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServiceImplementation.js) to call the ERP implementation.